 11 Surprising Things That Are Taxable

 If you work for a living, you know that your wages are taxable, and you're probably aware that some investment income is taxed, too.
-But the IRS doesn't stop there.
+But, unfortunately, the IRS doesn't stop there.

-If you've picked up some extra cash through luck, skill or criminal activities, there's a good chance you owe taxes on that money as well.
-To avoid being caught off guard when you file your return, take a look at our list of 11 surprising things that are actually taxable.
+If you've picked up some extra cash through luck, skill or even criminal activities, there's a good chance you owe taxes on that money as well.
+To avoid being caught off guard when it's time to file your return, take a look at our list of 11 surprising things that are actually taxable.
 If you collected any of the income or property on the list, make sure you declare it on your next tax return!

 If you receive a scholarship to cover tuition, fees and books, you don't have to pay taxes on the money.
 But if your scholarship also covers room and board, travel and other expenses, that portion of the award is taxable.